-• review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions;

-• make reports and/or recommendations to the full Council and/or the executive and/or any joint or area committee in connection with the discharge of any functions;

-• consider any matter affecting the area or its inhabitants;

-• exercise the right to call-in, for reconsideration, decisions made but not yet implemented by the executive and/or area committees;
+- review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions; - make reports and/or recommendations to the full Council and/or the executive and/or any joint or area committee in connection with the discharge of any functions; - consider any matter affecting the area or its inhabitants; - exercise the right to call-in, for reconsideration, decisions made but not yet implemented by the executive and/or area committees; - · consider Local Petitions and Councillor Calls for Action for matters within their terms of reference; and - consider regular reports on the Council's performance against the City Plan.

-• consider Local Petitions and Councillor Calls for Action for matters within their terms of reference; and systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts.
+A range of financial and people management policies and procedures are in place.
+Appropriate project management standards and Business Continuity Plans are in place.
+There are comprehensive budgeting systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts.
 There are clearly defined capital expenditure guidelines in place and procedures are in place to ensure that the Dedicated Schools Grant is properly allocated to and used by schools in line with the terms of grant given by the Secretary of State under section 16 of the Education Act 2002.